 Why is my solar feed-in tariff lower than the price I pay for electricity?

 The main charges are those paid to the network operator for using the energy grid.
-These can be more than 27 c/kWh.
+These can be around 30 c/kWh during peak times.
 Retailers also must recover other costs, including:

 • the difference between wholesale costs when solar is exporting to the grid and their average wholesale costs, which are higher